legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 I also have 8 cores enabled with 8G memory.

 *Next up lets see how fast the M1 can go on UTM with el8, with native 16K pages, w00t!
+I did this so I could build faster packages for the Rpi's, before It would take me over a day to compile a kernel native on a RPi4, or a not very long with CROSS ofc, but I dont want to use cross.
+I wanted NATIVE and now I have it!
+For testing only ofc, bugs included!

 *At some point I'll get back to my goal when I started which was another project, soon I will